mhasan002/InvoiceGenius2/replit.md

 - All dependencies installed and workflow running successfully on port 5000
 - Application fully functional with proper client/server separation and secure database connectivity
 - Project now follows robust security practices with authenticated API endpoints
+- Fixed Minimalist Red template: company logo now displays properly (increased size from 8x8 to 12x12 pixels)
+- Removed duplicate "Thank you for your business!" and "Authorized Signed" text from footer
+- Corrected geometric footer design to match original template with proper angular cuts and white diagonal separation

 ### Previous Migration to Replit Environment Completed (July 29, 2025)
 - Successfully migrated project from Replit Agent to standard Replit environment